 Here are some indications for the visit:

-The visit must be carried out in absolute compliance with current legislation; without creating gatherings, with the use of a mask where necessary, gel or gloves and respecting the spacing.
-In this regard, it is strictly recommended to proceed in the one-way direction and with the indications given by the signs installed along the route.
+The visit must be carried out in full compliance with current legislation; without creating crowds, with the use of a mask where necessary, gel or gloves and respecting the distance.
+In this regard, it is strictly recommended to proceed according to the one-way street and with the indications given by the signs installed along the route.

-Parking: It is possible to park the cars in via Grotte del Caglieron and in via Ronzon, in the designated parking spaces, upon compulsory payment of the ticket for the parking. (bring money – hourly rate € 2.50).
+Parking: It is possible to park cars in via Grotte del Caglieron and in via Ronzon, in the provided car parks, upon compulsory payment of the parking ticket (hourly rate € 2.50).
+Other free car parks are in the locality of Piai at mt.
+700.

-General indications: animals are allowed with the use of a short leash, it is recommended not to leave manure on site; the visit cannot be carried out with strollers or baby carriages.
+General information: animals are allowed with the use of a short leash, it is recommended not to leave excrements on site.